anasrazaofficial/nodejs/README.md

 - `process.exit(0 / 1)`: This function accepts single parameter (0 or 1).
   - 0 means end the process without any kind of failure.
   - 1 means end the process with some failure.
+- Sometimes database operations take time so making them asynchronous is a better approach.

 ### Some extra points